 Khmeropedies II depicts the relationship between Master and disciple in a humorous way.
-It mixes outside influences of rap, contemporary dance and ballet, and portrays a generation of dancers eager to explore or set free from a inflexible heritage.
-Tradition versus evolution / revolution in the cambodian context.
+It mixes outside influences of rap, contemporary dance and ballet, and portrays a generation of dancers eager to explore or set free from an inflexible heritage.
+Tradition versus evolution/revolution in the Cambodian context.

 Khmeropédies II is a collaboration with Magnum photographer John Vink and was made possible with funds by Asian Cultural Council and a residency at White Oak Plantation (Howard Gilman Foundation).